1800 861 272

 • There are certain supports you can and can’t charge travel for and it’s the same for activity-based transport.
 You can find these rules in the NDIS Pricing Arrangements and Price Limits, under ‘Provider Travel’ and ‘Claiming under activity based transport’.
 Providers can only claim for travel costs related to the delivery of a support item if specific conditions are met.

-• Assistive technology over $1500 must be stated in a participant’s plan and it comes out of Capital Supports funding.
+• Assistive technology over $1500 must be come out of a participant's Assistive Technology budget.

 • To claim for meal preparation, the support typically needs to be described specifically in the participant’s plan.
 Not to worry though – if their circumstances change, the participant can access meal preparation temporarily while they seek a plan reassessment.
 They can also access meal preparation flexibly in extenuating circumstances, for example if they’ve had to isolate and can’t get a support worker to assist them.